 In this episode…

-In this episode of Live with the Pricing Lady, featuring expert guest Kamile Cawley sheshares with us her pricing journey.
-She’ll talk about how she’s be able to achieve more and will share with you how to overcome the adversity of your own thinking.
+In this episode of Live with the Pricing Lady, featuring expert guest Kamile Cawley, she shares with us her business and pricing journey.
+She’ll talk about how she’s been able to achieve more and how she’s been able to overcome adversity of your own thinking.